 Cabinet certainly carries its own charm, as showcased by the constant flow of diners throughout the night.
 I always enjoy a bar that puts some serious effort into its food menu too, and Cabinet does just that.

-With events like $10 flatbread Wednesdays, and $10 Aperol Spritz Sundays, $10 Margherita Mondays, it’s guaranteed that no matter when you visit, it will always be a good time.
+And with events like $10 flatbread Wednesdays, $10 Aperol Spritz Sundays, and $10 Margherita Mondays, it’s guaranteed that no matter when you visit, it will always be a good time.

 How to get here:

 Cabinet Bar & Balcony is located on Rainbow Alley, although it’s visible from Swanston Street, it is a 10 minutes walk from Melbourne Central.